-The course is starts off with a Material Turn faculty presentation and lecture, and students presenting their material and thoughts from the first phase of the master's thesis preparation course.
+CHALMERS SCHOOL OF ARCHITECTURE / CHALMERS ARKITEKTUR Master's programme MPARC/MPDSD Content and structure The course is starts off with a Material Turn faculty presentation and lecture, and students presenting their material and thoughts from the first phase of the master's thesis preparation course.
 A text and precedent seminar with student led presentations introduces a few common themes and approaches.
 Students develop text and design and/or material studies in parallel and discuss a first draft of their project plan in desk crit. format in small groups.
 After incorporating comments on the first draft, students submit a second draft project plan.
-Comments on second draft are given in a final review presentation, including student peer review, as well as via email / pdf.

-- 07 October, 09.00-11.45, Course intro, staff and student presentations - 07 October, 13.15-17.00, Individual work - 14 October 09.00-16.00, Individual work - 21 October 09.00-16.00, Individual work - 11 November 09.00-11.45, Mid review presentation (hand-in at 9 am) - 11 November 13.15-17.00, Individual work and text seminar - 18 November 09.00-17.00, Individual work (hand-in at 5 pm) - 20 November 13.15-17.00, work on project plan, design and material studies - 25 November 09.00-16.00, final review project plans w. student peer review - 09 December, 12 noon submission deadline 12.00, deliverance of registration to the master's thesis term in the Spring, up-load project plan to ping-pong and deliver a paper version of project plan and a registration form.
-Leave the project plan and the form in a paper-folder in the reception on the 3rd floor. - 13 January, deadline 12.00 noon, leave a final paper version of the project plan in the reception on the 3rd floor for archiving and the exhibition (if any).
+Comments on second draft are given in a final review presentation, including student peer review, as well as via email / pdf. - 06 October, 09.00-11.45, Course intro, staff and student presentations - 06 October, 13.15-17.00, Individual work - 13 October 09.00-16.00, Individual work - 20 October 09.00-16.00, Individual work - 10 November 09.00-11.45, Mid review presentation (hand-in at 9 am) - 10 November 13.15-17.00, Individual work and text seminar - 17 November 09.00-17.00.
+Individual work & tutorials (prelim, hand-in at 5 pm) - 24 November 09.00-12.00, Individual work - 24 November 13.15-16.00, final review project plans w. student peer review - 09 December, 12 noon submission deadline 12.00, deliverance of registration to the master's thesis term in the Spring, up-load project plan to ping-pong and deliver a paper version of project plan and a registration form.
+Leave the project plan and the form in a paper-folder in the reception on the 3rd floor. - 07 January, deadline 12.00 noon, leave a final paper version of the project plan in the reception on the 3rd floor for archiving and the exhibition (if any).
+Submission requirements We use Canvas for all our deliverances.
+As the course only has one Canvas page, please make sure you are uploading to the right direction.
+Project plan including: Title and subtitle 200-word abstract/statement Background and context Thesis questions Design and/or material studies Bibliography/references to texts and work that support the thesis Method, incl. techniques that will be used in developing design and research Process and timetable for the thesis semester Student background Public exhibition concept